 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is ...
+Poker (five-card draw) is ...

 Bret rides into Bent City with Waco Williams, a man he encountered out on the trail.
 Waco, while not seeking a fight, won't run away from one, either.
 As a result, Waco's life is threatened more than...

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is their favorite but they've been known to play such odd card games as Three-toed Sloth on occasion.
+Poker (five-card draw) is their favorite but they've been known to play such odd card games as Three-toed Sloth on occasion.
 The show would occasionally feature both or all three Mavericks, but usually would rotate the central character from week to week.
 Written by

 John Vogel <email@example.com>